« State-specific resources Georgia

 Construction Lien Waivers in Georgia

-Required Format: Georgia is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.
+Required format: Georgia is one of a dozen states where all waivers MUST substantially follow statutorily required verbiage to be valid so be sure to check with your constuction attorney and consult the relevant state statutes.

-Required Notarization: Georgia does not require waivers to be notarized.
+Required notarization: Georgia does not require waivers to be notarized.

 Georgia requires the use of statutory lien waiver forms, and only two forms are recognized: (1) Interim Waiver and Release Upon Payment and (2) Waiver and Release Upon Final Payment.
 These waivers become unconditional 60 days after execution unless the claimant files an Affidavit of Nonpayment within that period.
 The waiver forms must strictly comply with O.C.G.A. § 44-14-366 and include prescribed language, making alterations or custom language invalid.
 Claimants must also be aware that executing a waiver may waive lien rights even if payment has not yet been received, unless proper action is taken within the statutory period.